 - What is your collective intellectual horsepower?
 Ask your staff, Board, or a mentor for their thoughts and suggestions for improving the organization.

-Like the suitcase company, if you’re too busy dealing with the crisis to fix the causes, you’ll be stuck with a failing enterprise.
+Like the suitcase company, you’re too busy dealing with the crisis to fix the causes; you’ll be stuck with a failing enterprise.

-Only by fearlessly shining a light on what’s going on in your company will allow you to identify – then fix – your problems.
+Only by fearlessly shining a light on what’s going on in your company will you be able to identify – then fix – your problems.

 If you’re interested in going even deeper or moving your career to the next level, you’ll also want to have a look at my 1-on-1 coaching services.